-which carries the involutive anti-symmetry $\iota^*\CA = -\CA$.
-(The involutive symmetry of the associated contact structure $\Xi$ will be in fact apparent in the more functorial construction of contact product introduced in the present paper.
-See Section \ref{sec:contact-product} or below.)
-Then exploiting this involutive symmetry, we need to also apply the $\Z_2$-equivariant version of the contact instanton equation, which enables us to overcome the non-tameness of the region $\{\eta < 0\}$.
+Then exploiting this involutive symmetry, we will apply the $\Z_2$-equivariant version of the contact instanton equation, which also enables us to lift the Hamiltonian flow of $H$ on $Q$ to that of a lifted Hamiltonian $\H'$ on $M_Q$ such that $\|H\| = \|\H'\|$.
+(See \eqref{eq:HH'}.)
 This practice requires us to carefully orchestrate the choices of the family of CR almost complex structures and of (lifted) Hamiltonians for the relevant perturbed contact instantons.
 (See Section \ref{sec:lifted-Hamiltonian} for the details.)